celery/ceps/draft/celery-5-high-level-architecture.rst

 :term:`Message Brokers <Message Broker>`.

-The service enqueues the consumed :term:`messages <Message>` into the :ref:`draft/celery-5-high-level-architecture:Internal Tasks Queue`.
+The service enqueues the consumed :term:`messages <Message>` into the appropriate :ref:`draft/celery-5-high-level-architecture:Internal Tasks Queue` according to the task's type.

 Result Publisher
 ~~~~~~~~~~~~~~~~